-Sanctions and/or penalties imposed
+f) Sanctions and/or penalties imposed

-There were no sanctions and/or penalties imposed on the Company and its subsidiaries, directors or management by the relevant regulatory bodies during the financial year ended 31 March 2014, which have material impact on the operations or financial position of the Group.
+There were no sanctions and/or penalties imposed on the Company or its subsidiary companies, directors or management by the relevant regulatory authorities during the financial year ended 31 March 2015, which have material impact on the operations or financial position of the Group.

-Comparison of profit achieved with the profit guarantee
+g) Comparison of profit achieved with the profit guarantee

-The Company did not issue any profit guarantee during the financial year ended 31 March 2014.
+The Company did not issue any profit guarantee for the financial year ended 31 March 2015.

-Utilisation of proceeds from corporate proposals
+h) Utilisation of proceeds from corporate proposals

-There were no corporate proposals or fund raising exercise announced but not completed during the financial year ended 31 March 2014.
+There were no corporate proposals or fund raising exercise announced but not completed during the financial year ended 31 March 2015.

-Conviction for offences
+i) Conviction for offences